Supporting film in school curricula and promoting moving image culture for young audiences.

 With a bi-annual programme of film screenings, workshops, resources, teacher-training and related events, we engage with over 15,000 children and young people around the country throughout the school year.

-We are delighted to announce our Gearrscannáin project in association with the Irish Film Board/Bord Scannán na hÉireann.
+Click here for our Gearrscannáin project in association with the Irish Film Board/Bord Scannán na hÉireann.
+New gearrscannán Beirt le Chéile just added!

-Outside of school, a monthly Teen Film Club, IFI Explorers extends the regular IFI programme to young people aged 15 to 18.
+Outside of school, IFI Explorers is our monthly teen club which extends the regular IFI programme to young people aged 15 to 18.